Jaeukhan/Drone-Farmland-Semantic-Segmentation/README.md

-# Baseline for Projects of Computer Vision with Deep Learning(CSI6072, 2021 Fall)
+#  Projects of Computer Vision with Deep Learning

 ## Table of Contents